himmAllRight/himmAllRight-source/resources/templates/md/posts/Ansible-On-Pi-Cluster.md

 ryan  ALL=(ALL:ALL) NOPASSWD: ALL
 ```

-I repeated this on each of the nodes.
-I was now longer promted for a password when running `sudo` commands, and Ansible was happy.
+I repeated this on each of the nodes, and afterwards was no longer promted for a password when running `sudo` commands.
+This made Ansible happy.

 ## Setup SSH Keys
-Well...
-Ansible was *almost* happy.
+Well... *almost* happy.

 Ansible's default communication method is ssh, and by default, `ssh` prompts me for passwords to loging, which Ansible did not like.
 Ansible *really* hates passwords.
 So, I had to configure ssh to use keys.
 Honestly, this is proabaly a good step to do regardless, now that the ryan account no longer needs a password when running `sudo`.
 To do this, I sent the already generated public key on my [main computer](../../pages/homelab/#alakazam), to the pis, and appended it to each of their `authorized_keys` file.
 This can all be done using a magical pipe command: